ufal/npfl129/exam/questions.md

   explain why it is not guaranteed to converge.
 [20]

 - After training a model with SGD, you ended up with a low training error and a high test error.
-Using the learning curves, explain what might have happen and what steps you might take to prevent this from happening.
+Using the learning curves, explain what might have happened and what steps you might take to prevent this from happening.
 [10]

 - You were provided with a fixed training set and a fixed test set and you are